CppPhil/philslib/README.md

 include/pl/apply.hpp The apply function from C++17.
 Can be used to call something with a tuple.
 include/pl/as_bytes.hpp: Function to interpret an object as just raw bytes.
 include/pl/as_const.hpp: Function to view an object as const.
 Like as_const from C++17.
+include/pl/as_ptr_const.hpp: Function to get a low level const qualified pointer from another pointer.
 include/pl/asprintf.hpp: asprintf implementation similar to the one known from POSIX or the C dynamic memory TR.
 include/pl/assert.hpp: Assertion macros for pre- and postconditions to ease contract based programming until contracts are available in standard C++.
 include/pl/begin_end.hpp: An implementation of the non-member functions to fetch iterators.
 Also provides convenience macros to call iterator based algorithms with 'containers'.